tributech-solutions/tributech-docs/versioned_docs/version-5.3.0/tributech_node/overview.md

 The [API](./api_category/API_usage.md) also allows the customer to subscribe and manage webhooks.
 This enables external parties to implement a push-based system, within their application, to react to certain events in our node.

+### MCP (Beta)
+We also provide a [Model Context Protocol (MCP)](MCP_integration.md) server so AI assistants and MCP-capable tools can interact with the Tributech Node through a standardized interface, e.g. to list agents or read stream data and proofs in natural language.
+Access is authorized via OAuth 2.0, the same as the REST API.

+:warning: The MCP Server is currently an opt-in Beta feature and has to be enabled for your Tributech Node by the Tributech team.

 ### DTDL Configuration
 To configure our Tributech Agents we currently use the [Digital Twins Definition Language Version 2](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/DTDL.v2.md) which is an open standard to describe real world applications or things.
 This enables us the have a semantic description and configuration of our agents (e.g. [configure Agent](./agent/agent_configuration.mdx#configuring-an-agent)).